 Motoring the Kona in Kona

-I wondered how Hyundai’s all-new small crossover would stand out in an ever-growing segment of the auto market that’s bursting with new offerings and I had the opportunity to try it out personally in the location of its namesake-Kona, located on the “Big Island” of Hawaii.
+I wondered how the 2018 Hyundai Kona, Hyundai’s all-new small crossover, would stand out in an ever-growing segment of the auto market that’s bursting with new offerings.
+Recently, I had the opportunity to try it out personally in the location of its namesake-Kona, located on the “Big Island” of Hawaii.
 The island, with two distinct terrains, is 500,000 years old and is also growing, thanks to its two active volcanoes — Mauna Loa and Kilauea — which both exhibit continuous lava flows.
-And, that’s now news to the world, with the recent volcanic erruptions.
+And, that’s now news to the world, with the recent volcanic eruptions.
 The Kona district represents a large part of Hawaï’s main island; “Kona” means leeward in the Hawaiian language or “dry side of the island.”
 Constituted of volcanic rocks, its landscape and climate are also ideal for growing premium quality coffee.

 As much as I loved the Hawaiian scenery, I also really liked the looks, features, and handling of the new 2018 Hyundai Kona.
 While tidy in dimensions, Hyundai’s styling teams were able to successfully integrate a tough-yet-elegant appearance.
 The result is design versatility that’s at home whether the Kona is set in an urban jungle, or in an actual Hawaiian jungle.